simon-glitch/simon-glitch.github.io/My_Way_of_Life/pessimism.md

 It is a real hassle, dealing with everyone else's pessimism.
 I am really content with my life and the way the world is.
 I know I am just a spoild American, but I see other equally spoiled Americans who are not content with what they **already have**, and who demand more.
 It is quite the strange phenomenon.
 And when I say "other Americans", I don't mean "rich people".
 And when I say "not content", I am not referring to "corporate greed".
 The problem I see is that people just can't deal with suffering.
 I understand their disliking of pain.
 I too experience pain, and I go to great efforts to avoid pain.
 But ...
 I just feel like maybe people should complain about it less often.
 I guess this is more of an issue of the necessity of communication.
 We don't need to share (vocalize) every tiny bit of suffering we experience.
 So, I feel like we should just avoid talking about our suffering when there isn't very much to learn from it.

+## The End Times
+Ever since the industrial revolution, the world has been developing and changing at a fast pace. **Technology changed everything and taught us how to dream.** Global trade motivated us to develop ideas related to globalism.
+Globalism changed the way we see the world and then changed the way see ourselves.
+* Automation made us dream of a world without work, full of endless free resources.
+* Medicine made us dream of a world without suffering.
+* Communication made us dream of a world without war.
+* The internet made us dream of a world with better education for everyone.

+All of these dreams were never fulfilled.
+Some of them, we have been brought to believe are impossible.
+The research and history suggests that these dreams are unreachable and that we are doomed.
+* Automation will take away our paychecks and kill the poor because the rich will no longer need them.
+* Medicine will turn us into unholy, disgusting aliens who punish those with inferior genetics and physique.
+* Communication will take away our privacy and free will.
+* The internet will spread misinformation and eradicate the scientific method.

+These beliefs of doom tend to be really extreme.
+However, they are real concerns that I believe have some justification.
+Regardless, I don't believe that any of these dooms will ever come to be; at least, they will never come to these extremes.
+I think we should look out for the potentially dangerous implications of our technology.
+We should also stay optimistic and hope that any problems caused by technology can simply be solved by more technology.
+I know what I am asking for sounds radical, and perhaps even unthinkable.
+However, technology is unradical and often does things that were previously unthinkable.
+As I see it, our technological future can be really bright, and we shouldn't jump to any conclusions about it just yet.